Some futures contracts are cash-settled, others are settled via physical delivery.

 3.15 96.85

-The clearinghouse, working through the trader’s broker, will credit his account with $150.00 cash.
-And the losing side of the trade will have $150 cash debited from his account to finalize the cash settlement process.
+The clearinghouse, working through the trader’s broker, will have credited his account with $150 cash through the life of the trade.

 ACCREDITED COURSE